 Neuro Congress 2019 is an elite stage to unite overall eminent researchers in the field of Neuroscience Brain researchers, public health professionals, scientists, academic scientists, industry researchers, scholars to exchange about state of the art research and technologies.
 The aim of this conference is to stimulate new ideas in the various fields of neurology and neurological research.
 From brain imaging to neural engineering, this will help in the analysis and select the prosthetic to help the patients.
 Other reasons are, gathering of world-class researchers and budding talent from across the globe, showcase your research and get world recognition, avail chances to interact with world-renowned scientists, perfectly designed schedule: Workshop, Expo areas, Brain sessions and many more, platform to network with fellow primary care clinicians, educational workshops on diagnosis and treatment of Neurological Diseases.

-With great pleasure, we invite you to participate in the Conference on Neurology and Brain Disorders which is going to be held on April 18-19, 2019 at Rome Italy The topic of the conference covers a wide range of critically important sessions related to Neuroscience and advancement.
+With great pleasure, we invite you to participate in the Conference on Neurology and Brain Disorders which is going to be held on April 25-26, 2019 at Milan, Italy The topic of the conference covers a wide range of critically important sessions related to Neuroscience and advancement.

 Keeping in mind the end goal to quicken the examination in the field of Neuroscience Allied Academic Publication composes diverse meeting arrangement around the world.
 The aim of the conference conducted by us is to spread the awareness regarding the subject and to excite the researcher’s mind, which will definitely influence the current research.
 Session on Neurology